QPU Solvers: Decomposing Large Problems#

 This chapter briefly presents methods of decomposing a large problem into a part requiring no more than the number of qubits available on the QPU and, optionally for hybrid approaches, parts suited to conventional compute platforms.
 Detailed information is available in the literature and referenced papers to guide actual implementation.

-Ocean software’s dwave-hybrid provides decomposition tools.
+The dwave-hybrid package provides decomposition tools.

 Energy-Impact Decomposing#

-The example illustrated in Figure 51 shows a large problem decomposed into smaller subproblems.
+The example illustrated in Figure 52 shows a large problem decomposed into smaller subproblems.

 A large problem decomposed into small subproblems by highest energy.

-Fig. 51 A problem too large to be embedded in its entirety on the QPU is sequentially decomposed into smaller problems, each of which can fit on the QPU, with variables selected by highest impact on energy.#
+Fig. 52 A problem too large to be embedded in its entirety on the QPU is sequentially decomposed into smaller problems, each of which can fit on the QPU, with variables selected by highest impact on energy.#

 Variables selected solely by maximal energy impact may not be directly connected (no shared edges) and might not represent a local structure of the problem.
 Configuring a mode of traversal such as breadth-first (BFS) or priority-first selection (PFS) can capture features that represent local structures within a problem.